bchiang7/v4/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

 I'm a software engineer based in Boston, MA specializing in building data-driven products.
 Data pipelines, streaming analytics, databases, and distributed systems are my jam!
-Currently working at [HubSpot](https://www.hubspot.com/) as a Senior Software Engineer.
+Currently working as a Senior Software Engineer at [HubSpot](https://www.hubspot.com/).